akhilsonga/Up-/README.md

 # UnderPrivileged Business Owner Application

-I developed a comprehensive application tailored for underprivileged business owners, enabling them to conduct all operations using natural language.
+We developed a comprehensive application tailored for underprivileged business owners, enabling them to conduct all operations using natural language.
 Customization is facilitated through Google Forms.

 ## AI System Architecture